Georgia

 Sundar Pichai

-CEO, Alphabet Inc.
+CEO, Google and Alphabet

 Atlanta

 Located in the heart of Midtown, Google Atlanta is surrounded by theaters, art centers, and educational powerhouses, such as Georgia Tech, Emory University, Morehouse College, and Spelman College, to name a few.
 Google Atlanta opened in 2001 and moved to its current location five years later.
-It is a key sales center and growing marketing hub—with a fun, colorful vibe and plenty of space for employees’ dogs to roam about.
+It is a key sales center and growing marketing hub – with a fun, colorful vibe and plenty of space for employees’ dogs to roam about.

 Our sales team supports a wide variety of businesses from retail to the travel industry.
 Google Atlanta also houses engineers who work on critical parts of our North American advertising business and on the infrastructure that makes Google fast and reliable for billions of people.